Shinnousuke/academic-kickstart/content/ja/authors/admin/_index.md

   url: "https://economics.mit.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Macroeconomics, labor economics, and public economics.
+bio: Macroeconomists interested in Technology, Inequality, and Demand

 interests:
 - マクロ経済学